251st Infantry Division

 The 251st Infantry Division (251.
 Infanterie-Division) was an infantry division of the German Heer during World War II.

-It was active in two iterations: the initial 251st Infantry Division was deployed in 1939 and dissolved in November 1943, but another formation by the same name was deployed in September 1944, essentially destroyed in January and formally dissolved in March 1945.
+The division was active in two iterations: the initial 251st Infantry Division was deployed in 1939 and dissolved in November 1943, but another formation by the same name was deployed in September 1944, essentially destroyed in January and formally dissolved in March 1945.

 History

 First deployment of the 251st Infantry Division, 1939 – 1943

 The 251st Infantry Division was formed on the day of German general mobilization, 26 August 1939, as part of the fourth Aufstellungswelle in the Hersfeld area in Wehrkreis IX.
 It initially consisted of the Infantry Regiments 451, 459, and 471, as well as the Artillery Regiment 251.
 The initial commander was Hans Kratzert.